🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 KrisFlyer Elite Gold fast track

-Principal AMEX HighFlyer Cardholders can enjoy a fast-track to KrisFlyer Elite Gold when they spend at least S$15,000 on the Singapore Airlines Group within the first 12 months of card approval.
-If you miss that opportunity, you won’t get another chance to try in the following membership year, barring a promotion.
+Principal AMEX HighFlyer Cardholders can enjoy a fast-track to KrisFlyer Elite Gold when they spend at least S$15,000 on Singapore Airlines or Scoot tickets within the first 12 months of card approval.
+If you miss that opportunity, you won’t get another chance to try in the following membership year.

 Eligible spending includes both commercial tickets, and paying for taxes and surcharges on a KrisFlyer award ticket with your card (whether the award flight is on Singapore Airlines or one of its partners).